brian-ext/Mqtt-Palooza/README.md

 - ✅ **Free Software**: Can be used, modified, and distributed freely
 - ✅ **Copyleft Protection**: Modifications must be shared under same license
-- ✅ **Network Service Protection**: SaaS deployments must open-source
+- ✅ **Network Service Protection**: SaaS deployments stay open source
-- ✅ **Patent Protection**: Contributors grant patent licenses
+- ✅ **Patent Protection**: Contributors provide patent licenses
-- ✅ **Corporate Deterrent**: Big tech cannot exploit commercially
+- ✅ **Community Freedom**: Ensures long-term open access

 ---

-**🎉 Your AI Scraper System is now protected from corporate exploitation!**
+**🎉 Your AI Scraper System is now ready for the open-source community!**

-*Built with ❤️ for the open-source community • Protected by AGPL-3.0 • September 2025*
+*Built with ❤️ for collaborative development • Protected by AGPL-3.0 • September 2025*